mb0/xelf-old/DESIGN.md

 Predefined Symbols
 ------------------

-Only the literal symbols nill, false and true as well as the void type use hard keywords.
+Only the literal symbols null, false and true as well as the void type use hard keywords.
 All other types are just built-in definitions that can be overwritten in sub environment.

 The schema prefix can be used to refer to built-in types, even if shadowed by a another definition.

-Types are mostly used in context where there are explicitly expected.
+Types are mostly used in context where they are explicitly expected.
 Maybe we can introduce a rule stating that in those cases simple names are always treated as type, while every other case resolves the name in its environment.